harithatavarthy/CarND-Semantic-Segmentation/README.md

 - 7.5 GB RAM
 - 100 GB SSD

-I have created this EC2 using  community AMI provided by udacity-carnd-advanced-deep-learning (ami-effbaa94).
+I have created this EC2 using the community AMI provided by udacity-carnd-advanced-deep-learning (ami-effbaa94).
 By using this AMI, one need not worry about complexity invovled in creating the environment required to train and run the model.